 The good news (in a bad news kind of way) is that you probably have little choice in the matter.
 Internet service is an oligopoly in this country.
 That means you may only have one option for an internet provider in your area.

 If you are lucky, you have one other option.
 And if you are among the elite in this country, you have three good options.
-Any number more than one means you have to weigh several factors.
-Here is what you need to consider:
+With multiple options, it can be beneficial to run a comparison and compare spectrum vs xfinity, for example, to see which provider will work best for you in your particular area.
+With multiple possible providers, you have to weigh several factors.
+Here are the three main things you will need to consider:

 In today’s world, the number one factor to consider when choosing an internet provider is speed.
 It is not a matter of doing what you love, only faster.
 In many cases, it is a matter of not doing certain activities at all if you don’t have enough speed to pull it off.

 That viral video sweeping the nation won’t even load if your connection is not fast enough.
 That critical update for your operating system will just have to wait, and wait, and wait, and… You get the idea.
 Eliminate speed, and you eliminate most of what it is people use the internet for these days.